Login

 Helpful Report

 What are three words that describe the activities in this kit?
-Fun, engaging and interesting
+Interesting, illuminating and confronting.

 How effective was the resource in fostering critical thinking about food waste issues?